-A degree in communications exposes students to the methods and processes necessary for understanding communication.
-Communications encompasses many forms, including one on one conversation, and mass media dissemination.
+A degree in communications exposes students to the methods and processes necessary for understanding a wide variety of communication.
+Communications encompasses many forms, including one-on-one conversations, touch, eye contact, posture, facial expressions, body language, eye contact, high-stakes communications, visual mediums, storytelling, and mass media dissemination.
 Individuals who study communications are studying the exchange of ideas between individuals and groups, and how they are interpreted.
 The major of communication offers a broad base from which many job opportunities can arise amidst varying fields.

-With a number of degree options to digest in communications, we have provided a summary of each type of degree below.
+With a number of communications degree options to digest, we performed the heavy lifting for you and provided a summary of each degree below based on expert advice.
 Our goal is to help you better understand the intricacies of each type of degree, its time commitment, and how that may fit with your goals.
-The college degree programs available to students in the communications department include a bachelor’s degree, master’s degree, and doctorate degree.
+The college degree programs available to students in the communication studies department include a bachelor’s degree, master’s degree, and doctorate degree.
 Programs are available from a number of accredited colleges and universities so make sure to collect information from the schools that you believe will fit your best prior to making a final decision.

-An online bachelor's degree in communication is conferred as either a Bachelor of Science (BS) or a Bachelor of Arts (BA) depending on the school’s program design.
+An communications degree online at this level is conferred as either a Bachelor of Science (BS) or a Bachelor of Arts (BA) depending on the school’s program design.
 The campus-based or online bachelor degree track is a 4-year program providing students with foundational knowledge about various aspects of communication including interpersonal communication, advertising, marketing, media, crisis communication, organizational communication, persuasion, advertising, argumentation, integrated communication, and public relations.
-The first two years of a BA or BS program will include general education courses in classes like English, philosophy, and math to help students better understand and process stimuli around them.
+The first two years of a BA or BS program will include general education courses in classes like rhetoric & English composition, human philosophy, critical thinking, general studies, and mathematics to help students better understand and process stimuli around them.

 Whether you earn your communications degree online or in class, you will need to invest time preparing, researching, and organizing to give a variety of speeches.
 Breaking down speeches into key components will help students become proficient as piece-parts of communication such as inflection, tone, pacing, deliver, and idea linking involved in quality speeches.
 Classes typically found in an online bachelor’s degree in communications include: